How a Health Anxiety Therapist Can HELP WITH YOUR HEALTH CONCERNS: Los Angeles CA

 Exposure Therapy

-This type of therapy systematically confronts fears, assists in facing physiological sensations or symptoms without relying on safety behaviors or avoidance tactics, and teaches through direct experience that physiological symptoms are not necessarily indicative of a serious medical problem or illness and that you do not need to engage in safety behaviors to manage your anxiety.
+This type of therapy systematically confronts concerns, assists in facing physiological sensations or symptoms without relying on safety behaviors or avoidance tactics, and teaches through direct experience that physiological symptoms are not necessarily indicative of a serious medical problem or concern and that you do not need to engage in safety behaviors to manage your anxiety.

 Mindfulness Techniques

-Mindfulness and relaxation techniques, taught in therapy, can also be used to manage stress and anxiety, promoting a more balanced and healthy emotional state.
+Mindfulness and relaxation techniques, taught in therapy, can also be used to manage stress and anxiety related to hypochondria, promoting a more balanced and healthy emotional state.
 Learning stress management and relaxation methods, like:

-Practicing relaxation techniques can help reduce anxiety symptoms for those with illness anxiety disorder, as well as alleviate panic attacks.
+Practicing relaxation techniques can help reduce anxiety symptoms for those with this anxiety disorder, as well as alleviate panic attacks.

 New Approaches to Health Anxiety Therapy: IMAGERY RESCRIPTING

 The concept of Imagery Rescripting is grounded in understanding how current 'catastrophic' images in patients' minds are often perceptions of the present, influenced by distorted meanings from early adverse memories.
-These images are seen as an 'abstracted essence' of these memories.
+These images can be seen by someone as an 'abstracted essence' of these memories.
 A new approach to treatment focuses on revisiting and transforming these early memories to foster less distorted meanings.